|MacBook Pro owner reports on ExpressCard/34 Cards

 Another report on under $20 eSATA card (1 port/Jmicron based):

-"I purchased the "Syba SD-EXPC34-1S2 JMB Chipset 1x e-SATA Ports, 34mm, Up to 3.0Gb/s ExpressCard" (this is what comes up after scanning the barcode in Delicious Library) from OWC (this item - "Best Connectivity" labeled) following reports on your database.
+"I purchased the "Syba SD-EXPC34-1S2 JMB Chipset 1x e-SATA Ports, 34mm, Up to 3.0Gb/s ExpressCard" (this is what comes up after scanning the barcode in Delicious Library) from OWC ("Best Connectivity" labeled) following reports on your database.
 (Several earlier reports below on this same card) Apparently based on JMicron JMB360.
 I paid $18.99, but I see it's now $19.99.

 I am using it on a MacBook Pro (Unibody) "MacBookPro5,1" 2.4GHz C2D, 4GB RAM running 10.5.7.
 Attached HDD is a Western Digital My Book Studio Edition 750GB.